Krishnan Guru-Murthy: Other news media

 Guru-Murthy presented a weekly radio programme on LBC 97.3 between 2003 and 2005; hosted UK Leaders Live, interviewing the three main political party leaders in the UK's 2005 election; and presented the series Hindu Lives on BBC Radio 4 in 2005.
 He used to write a column in the Metro newspaper and the Asian newspaper Eastern Eye.

 Other film and television

+He has appeared on Gordon Ramsay's The F Word TV show with his brother and mother as contestants.

+In 2001, Guru-Murthy presented the short-lived Channel 4 game show Number One.

 Guru-Murthy has appeared in a comic documentary about the band Gorillaz, as a guest on The News Quiz and Taskmaster, and in cameo appearances for Bremner, Bird and Fortune, Shaun of the Dead and Dead Set.

+In August 2023, Guru-Murthy was announced as a contestant on the twenty-first series of Strictly Come Dancing.
+He was paired with professional dancer Lauren Oakley; they were the seventh couple to be eliminated.

 Volunteer work

 Guru-Murthy is a trustee of Duchenne UK.
 He founded the Duchenne Dash, a 24-hour cycle ride from London to Paris, in 2013.
 He was also appointed to the board of trustees of the Royal Botanic Gardens, Kew in 2018, and was reappointed for the role in 2021.